at1as/parallelism/USAGE.md

 ### Rust

-Bulit on rust 1.15.1 on MacOS 10.10.
+Built on rust 1.15.1 on MacOS 10.10.
 To compile and run:

-`$ rustc parallelism_rust.rc && ./parallelism_rust `
+`$ rustc parallelism_rust.rs && ./parallelism_rust `